apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 As usual this update will summarise what has happened in the previous month (January).

 * The previous month has seen the connector parent v2 being released, the long awaited connector parent brought up to date and flink v2 ready.
-* The AWS connectors have been enhanced and are about be to be released for Flink v1 and v2.
+* The AWS connectors have been enhanced and are about to be released for Flink v1 and v2.
-* Flink dev connector Slack brought up an interesting discussion: the Python connectors are in the Flink core repository, but the rest of the connector code is in their own connector specific repository.
+* An interesting discussion in the Flink dev connector Slack channel highlighted that Python connectors are in the Flink core repository, but the rest of the connector code is in their own connector specific repository.
 * Flink HTTP connector, addressed all outstanding raised PRs.
 Preparing for releasing it.
 * Flink Kafka connector had quite a busy month with around 10 commits going in.
 The most interesting were:
     * [FLINK-38947] Handle errors in onCompletion callback only once ([#214](https://github.com/apache/flink-connector-kafka/pull/214))
     * [FLINK-38876] Support per-cluster offset in Dynamic Kafka Source ([#209](https://github.com/apache/flink-connector-kafka/pull/209))
-* Flink Kubenetes operator
+* Flink kubernetes operator
     * commits, improvements to the blue-green deployment stood out.
     * Preparing to release Kubernetes Operator 1.14.0